greg-raven/Department-21/_posts/2012-04-19-pope-mobile.md

 The Chief exclaimed, ‘All the more reason!’

-‘No, I mean really important,’ said the cop with a bit of persistence..
+‘No, I mean really important,’ said the cop with a bit of persistence.

 The Chief then asked, ‘Who do you have there, the mayor?’